Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 fn return_tuple() -> (Int, Int):    # 5
     return (1, 2)
 ```

+> Try out: Can you guess what an empty tuple would look like?
+Print out its length.

 A tuple can contain struct instances, as shown in line 4.
 In line 5, we see a function that returns a tuple.